 Children are expected to think about what they’ve read, analyze it, and consider further ramifications.
 They are no longer allowed to simply read and absorb information.

 The discussion outlines and teacher’s notes are pure gold at this point.
-The teacher’s notes gives you the background information you need to well-versed in what the children are studying.
+The teacher’s notes give you the background information you need to well-versed in what the children are studying.

 The discussion outline guides you through the Socratic method of questions and answers.
 While suggested answers are given, you’re also expected to add to the discussion from the wealth of experience you have.